Sudeepti-S/Text_Analytics_Final_Project/README.md

-# Exploratory Text Analytics Final Project
+# Exploratory Text Analytics Project

 The objective of this project was to produce a digital analytical edition of a corpus that will support exploration of the cultural contents of that corpus.
 Cultural content is broadly conceived—it may be about language use, social events, cultural categories, sentiments, identity, taste, etc.